tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the client selects the cipher suite it will use for encryption.
 It MUST NOT choose a cipher suite not advertised by the configuration.

-Next, the client constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:
+Next, the client constructs the ClientHelloInner message just as it does a standard ClientHello, with the exception of the following rules:

-1. It MUST offer to negotiate TLS 1.3 or above.
-1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
-1. The value of `ECHConfig.public_name` MUST be placed in the "server_name" extension.
-1. It MUST NOT include the "pre_shared_key" extension.
-(See
-   {{flow-clienthello-malleability}}.)

-The client then constructs the ClientHelloInner message just as it does a standard ClientHello, with the exception of the following rules:

 1. It MUST NOT offer to negotiate TLS 1.2 or below.
 Note this is necessary to ensure the backend server does not negotiate a TLS version that is incompatible with ECH.
 1. It MUST NOT offer to resume any session for TLS 1.2 and below.
-1. It MAY offer any other extension in the ClientHelloOuter except those that have been incorporated into the ClientHelloInner as described in
+1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.

-   {{outer-extensions}}.
+The client then constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:

+1. It MUST offer to negotiate TLS 1.3 or above.
+1. Any extensions compressed as described in {{outer-extensions}} must match the ClientHelloInner.
-1. It MAY copy any other field from the ClientHelloOuter except ClientHelloOuter.random.
-Instead, It MUST generate a fresh ClientHelloInner.random using a secure random number generator.
+1. It MAY copy any other field from the ClientHelloInner except ClientHelloInner.random.
+Instead, It MUST generate a fresh ClientHelloOuter.random using a secure random number generator.
 (See
    {{flow-client-reaction}}.)
-1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.
 1. If implementing TLS 1.3's compatibility mode (see Appendix D.4 of
-   {{RFC8446}}), it MUST copy the legacy\_session\_id field from ClientHelloOuter.
+   {{RFC8446}}), it MUST copy the legacy\_session\_id field from ClientHelloInner.
 This allows the server to echo the correct session ID when ECH is negotiated.
+1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
+1. The value of `ECHConfig.public_name` MUST be placed in the "server_name" extension.
+1. It MUST NOT include the "pre_shared_key" extension.
+(See
+   {{flow-clienthello-malleability}}.)

 The client might duplicate non-sensitive extensions in both messages.
 However, implementations need to take care to ensure that sensitive extensions are not